DangerOnTheRanger/maniwani/README.md

 * Global WebM audio support, muted by default but user-configurable (user settings not yet done)

 Installation
 ------------

-Please note that Maniwani is currently pre-alpha software and not ready to be run in a production environment.
-Deploy to any Internet-facing servers at your own risk!

 ### With Docker - standalone development image